 Take the time to look at what works for you to build the habit and keep it.
 Hint: a good habit that sticks is better than over ambitious effort that burns out.
 Learning how to habit is learning how to finish.

 Be sure to cover the entire publication process from draft to final edit and publication.
 As Seth Godin points out, you must ship it to finish it.
 Do not wus out when you reach publication time.
 You need a time line for all of this.
 Timelines keep us on track, work more efficiently and coordinate those steps where others come, like an editor, beta reader edits, book and cover design, your release and marketing plans, etc… into the process to help us finish.
+Even if you self publish and do everything through Gumroads and or Amazon, you still need to put these people into your game plan.

 Stay realistic